 "Our recommendation to all of our agents, regardless of whether they represent us or someone else, or just offer the NFIP program, is that our obligation as an industry is to let property owners know that flood insurance is available and is warranted really everywhere across the country," Watje told Insurance Journal.

-Wright Flood, which Watje says is one of the largest — and longest participating — providers in the NFIP's write your own (WYO) program, created and designed its private flood division with the "recognition of private flood as a peril and flood insurance is apparel."
+Wright Flood, which Watje says is one of the largest — and longest participating — providers in the NFIP’s write your own (WYO) program, created and designed its private flood division “to provide additional options for property owners across the country.”

 As little as seven years ago, flood was generally thought to be uninsurable in the private space, Watje said.
 But technology has changed all that.
 With the technology available "today from an engineering perspective … and from a geospatial data acquisition perspective … private companies now are very, very confident that they have the ability to evaluate the risk of flooding at a specific location that would provide them [the ability] to offer products they believe would not only generate a decent return … but also be able to pay claims that would result from that event," he said.